HBS 2+2 Deferred MBA Essay Prompts & Tips (2025-26)

 Harvard Business School recently updated its application essay prompts for its 2+2 deferred MBA program.
 Here is what you need to know and how to stand out.

-Those applying to the HBS 2+2 program in 2024 or later will no longer write the traditional, "What else should we know about you?" essay.
+Those applying to the HBS 2+2 program in 2025 or later will no longer write the traditional "What else should we know about you?" essay.
 Instead, they will write three shorter, more targeted essays that each have a limit of 300 words.
-Two of those essays will be on personal topics and one on career aspirations.
+Two of those essays will be on personal topics, and one will be on career aspirations.

 HBS 2+2 Essay Tips